Neural network-enhanced $hr$-adaptive finite element algorithm for parabolic equations: Introduction

 \section{Introduction}

 The adaptive finite element method (AFEM) is one of the effective numerical approaches for solving partial differential equations, particularly showing strong adaptability for problems involving singularities or multiscale features.
-The fundamental idea behind adaptive finite element methods is to achieve an optimal asymptotic error decay rate by refining the finite element models.
-Generally, there are three primary approaches to refining a finite element model: the $h$-adaptive method, which improves the accuracy of finite element approximation by refining the mesh; the $p$-adaptive method, which uses a fixed mesh but increases the polynomial degree of the shape functions to improve its accuracy; and the $r$-adaptive method, which improves the accuracy and efficiency of finite element solutions by regenerating a mesh so that it becomes concentrated in the desired region.
-The combination of $h$- and $p$- or $r$-adaption is called the $hp$-adaptive method or the $hr$-adaptive method.
-The exponential rate of convergence in the energy norm is achievable for the $hp$-adaptive method.
-However, it is usually difficult to implement in practice, especially in high dimensions.
+The fundamental idea behind adaptive finite element methods is to achieve an optimal asymptotic error decay rate by refining the finite element space.
+Generally, there are three primary approaches to refining a finite element space: the $h$-adaptive method, which improves the accuracy of finite element approximation by refining the mesh; the $p$-adaptive method, which uses a fixed mesh but increases the polynomial degree of the shape functions to improve its accuracy; and $r$-adaptivity (or moving mesh methods), which relocates mesh nodes to concentrate them in regions of interest without changing the total number of nodes.
+Naturally, these strategies can be synergistically combined to achieve greater efficiency and robustness than any single approach alone.
+Among them, the two most prominent combinations are the $hp$- and $hr$-adaptive methods, coupling $h$-adaptivity with $p$- and $r$-adaptivity, respectively.
+The $hp$-adaptive method is renowned for achieving an exponential convergence rate in the energy norm \cite{Babuka1987, Melenk2002}.
+However, its practical implementation, especially in high dimensions, is notoriously challenging due to the complexity of managing both mesh refinement and variable polynomial degrees.
+Given these challenges, this work focuses on the $hr$-adaptive framework.

-In this work, we focus on the $hr$-adaptive finite element method, which leverages mesh adaptation driven by the principle of error equidistribution to achieve the optimal convergence rate.
-By automatically controlling the computational process based on the a posteriori error indicator, the AFEM based on mesh adaption iteratively adjusts the mesh to achieve better accuracy with minimum degrees of freedom.
-The adaptive finite element algorithm mainly involves two key aspects: a reliable a posteriori error estimator and a robust mesh refinement method.
-The a posteriori error estimator, which is a computable quantity depending on the numerical solution and the data, provides information about the size and distribution of the error of the finite element approximation \cite{AO97, V13}.
-A posteriori error analysis, along with convergence and optimality theories for adaptive finite element algorithms, are well established for elliptic equations \cite{BCNV24, MN05, MNS02}.
-In contrast, designing effective AFEMs for parabolic equations remains a challenging task \cite{CF04, EJ06, GLY18, LP12, P98, W03}.

-Applying the AFEM to time-dependent problems presents unique challenges that are not encountered in solving stationary elliptic equations.
-These challenges include the complexities of mesh refinement and coarsening algorithms, as well as the need for efficient interpolation techniques to transfer data across different mesh levels.
-These processes are not only computationally intensive but also prone to introducing errors.
-This highlights the nuanced trade-offs between enhancing computational efficiency and managing the operational demands of adaptive methods.